JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 </div>

-For lambdas that don't capture any variables (also know as _stateless_ lambdas), there is a built-in optimization: the compiler creates such lambdas as singleton classes.
-All references to them use the same instance of this class.
+For lambdas that don't capture any variables (also know as _stateless_ lambdas), there is a built-in optimization: the compiler creates only one instance for each such lambda.
+So, all references to a stateless lambda use the same instance.

 ### Function literals with receiver